 Bold, collaborative discovery is a hallmark of Northwestern research.
-Our faculty are global experts who pursue breakthroughs that strengthen society and advance our understanding of the complex forces.
-Bridging theory and practice, they are senior policy advisers on education, economics, healthcare, security, and more.
-The Office for Research is an integral part of this ecosystem, providing a portfolio of expert services and resources to help advance breakthrough knowledge creation.
+Our faculty are global experts who pursue breakthroughs that strengthen society and increase our understanding.
+Bridging theory and practice, they are senior policy advisers on education, economics, healthcare, energy, security, and more.
+Northwestern | Research is an integral part of this ecosystem, providing a portfolio of services and resources to help advance breakthrough knowledge creation.